AkashSingh993/Calorie-Predictor-App/README.md

 A machine learning-powered web app that predicts the number of calories burned during a workout session.
 Built using **Flask**, **XGBoost**, and **Docker**, and deployed seamlessly on **Render**.

+## Dataset
+The dataset is from a Kaggle competition.[Click Here](https://www.kaggle.com/competitions/playground-series-s5e5)

 ## 🌐 Live Demo

 👉 [Visit the App](https://calorie-predictor-app-0qab.onrender.com/)